Skip to content

 • Telemetry & Metrics Pipeline: Enhanced the observability pipeline by exporting OTLP metrics through GCP, restoring Gemini token metric hooks, and covering Gemini native OTEL metrics (consolidated from commits 721da2b, 5e752f8, 28a9877, 4321775).

-• Group Constraint Fixes: Resolved multiple backend issues related to group creation and loading, including fixing dev-user UUID mapping for workstation mode, backfilling grove member groups, and ensuring SQLite constraint compatibility (consolidated from commits 1993892, 4628e5f, e5c1eba, 6a4f843, 1a779c8, cb7c932).
+• Group Constraint Fixes: Resolved multiple backend issues related to group creation and loading, including fixing dev-user UUID mapping for workstation mode, backfilling project member groups, and ensuring SQLite constraint compatibility (consolidated from commits 1993892, 4628e5f, e5c1eba, 6a4f843, 1a779c8, cb7c932).

 • Agent Lifecycle: Implemented proper agent resume and restart dispatch logic on the hub (commit 30a1b74).